EricRieman/Sandbox_css/learn-css/ReadMe.md

   }
   ````

-  Remember, specificity is still in play with these advanced selectors, but they can get very confusing.
-Generally, a more specific selector is greater on the specificity scale, and sudeo selectors are more specific then advanced selectors.
-Using selectors in complicated ways are generally not good practice, as spcificity can get complex.
-The most common selectors are element, class, and id, then using inline when nessesary, and to override any other selector, as inline is the highest on the specificity scale.

   ### Decendent selector
   Grabs all children, and its children,... of a certain element, denoted with nothing.
 In the example below, all li elements inside a ul will be red, and becasue it has a ol child with li chilidren, those li will aslo be red.